roryharder/roryharder.github.io/index.md

 >
 >

 My name is <b>Rory Harder</b>.
 I am currently completing my PhD in philosophy at the University of Toronto.
-My main research interests are in philosophy of language and mind, and epistemology, with a focus on the meaning and use of demonstratives.
+My main research interests are in the philosophy of language and mind, and epistemology, with a focus on the meaning and use of demonstratives.

 Here is my <a href="RH_FULLCV.pdf">CV</a>.